 This is a feature I have seen so far only in top-end InSinkErator models.
 These units have multiple grinding stages, which help to grind food wastes into finer sizes.
 InSinkErator calls it MultiGrind technology.
 But to be frank, it doesn’t have multiple chambers for grinding, it simply has a range of grinding components in the same grinding chamber.
 If you want to know more about it please check this article.

 The benefit of multi-stage grinding is that you can grind fibrous food items like celery, which are not recommended in normal disposals.
 Since these fibrous food wastes become fine particles they won’t clog the pipelines.

-In short; none of the garbage disposal units by Moen has multiple grinding stages whereas the top end models by InSinkErator have it.
+None of the garbage disposal units by Moen have multiple grinding stages whereas the top-end models by InSinkErator do.

 A compact garbage disposal is one with less than 13 inches in height.
 This is purely a definition made by me.
 People look for them because they do not have sufficient space under the sink to accommodate the disposal.
 So if you have a deep sink compact garbage disposals are the best choice.

 InSinkErator has a good number of compact garbage disposals while Moen has very few.